zverok/zverok.github.io/cv.md

 * Rails since 2016, including participation in architecture for large Rails apps with DDD-like decoupling;
 * Huge fan of BDD with RSpec and documenting the code, developed tools for both;
 * Main development interests: tools for developers, information extraction, wrapping external libraries and APIs;
-* Other languages: deep, yet outdated, C++ knowledge; wrote some production code in Python, PHP, VBA (for Excel, don't laugh); had a hand or at least curious eye on tens of others; lately, some Rust;
+* Other languages: deep, yet outdated, C++ knowledge; wrote some production code in Python, PHP, VBA (for Excel, don't laugh); had a hand or at least curious eye on tens of others; lately, some Rust and more Python;
 * Storage technologies: MySQL, PostgreSQL, SQLite, Redis, Mongo, ElasticSearch, a bit of Cassandra;
 * No fear of database design, normalization, and denormalization (and making decisions between them), though, far from DBA level;
 * Have done a lot of things with AMQP (RabbitMQ);